user553/user553/README.md

 - 👋 Hi, I’m @user553, some people call me Neetash.
 - 👀 I’m interested in Full stack web development, developing desktop applications and data analytics.
-- 🌱 I’m currently learning on improving rest APIs and to moving the application as a microservice on Docker.
+- 🌱 I’m currently learning on improving rest APIs and to understanding microservices on Docker.
 - 💞️ I’m looking to collaborate on any project in the domain on the interests mentioned above.
 - 📫 You can reach me via email on npataria30@hotmail.com.